extension/homepage/wp-content/plugins/add-to-any/README.txt

 5. Color chooser for your universal sharing menu

 == Changelog ==

+= 1.0.3 =
+* Update Twitter logo

+= 1.0.2 =
+* Add new Google+ Share button
+* Update <a href="http://wordpress.org/extend/plugins/add-to-any/faq/">FAQ</a> for resizing advanced 3rd party buttons

+= 1.0.1 =
+* Fix markup output for advanced 3rd party buttons when displayed as WordPress widget

+= 1.0 =
+* After 5 years of development: Version One Point Oh!
+* Load advanced 3rd party buttons faster (Facebook Like, Twitter Tweet, Google +1)
+ * Use A2A Kit for speed, extensibility, measurability
+* Adjust CSS to accommodate external resources for advanced 3rd party buttons
+* Lithuanian translation (by Vincent G. from <a href="http://www.host1free.com/">Host1Free</a>)

 = .9.9.9.9 =
 * Fix hardcoded fallbacks for sharing endpoints